 With the filing of the PAD and Notice of Intent on August 2, 2023, IFP included a short list of potential studies to be considered during relicensing of the Idaho Falls and Gem State Projects.
-Following that filing, FERC issued their Scoping Document 1 (SD1) on October 2, 2023, and Scoping Document 2 (SD2) on January 10, 2024, which identified FERC's preliminary list of issues and alternatives to be addressed during their environmental review process.
+Following that filing, FERC issued their Scoping Document 1 (SD1) on October 2, 2023, and Scoping Document 2 on January 10, 2024, which identified FERC's preliminary list of issues and alternatives to be addressed during their environmental review process.
 The comment period for both the PAD and SD1 ended on November 30, 2023.
-Table 4 lists those comments relevant to TERR-2.
+Error!
+Reference source not found.Table 4 lists those comments relevant to TERR-2.
+IFP filed a Proposed Study Plan (PSP) on January 12, 2024, and held a PSP meeting on February 13, 2024, with interested stakeholders.